bocherry/SMEAGOL_tool/README.md

 Once CodeQL is setup and your project compiled, you can open the src folder in this repository.
 Install the [CodeQL extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-codeql) extension and go to the "QL" panel icon.
 In the "Database" section, select "From a folder" and select your compiled project.

 Then, under the "SMEAGOL" folder, right-click on the query you would like to run and select "Run Queries in Selected Files".
-You can also execute individual queries instead of all at once.

 When the execution is over, you will see a panel with an alert message and hyperlinks to the localizations of the code smells.